realcxy/COMP2113-Cubic-tic-tac-toe/README.md

 6. Proper indentation and naming styles

--Clear naming of each variable and each line of code should be well-indented  to make a better visibility of the page.
+-Clear naming of each variable and each line of code will be well-indented to make a better visibility of the page.

 7. In-code documentation

--Some necessary documentations will be placed beside each line of code.
-Not only to give developers the necessary control to maintain the system but also to make the code understandable.
+-Some necessary documentations will be placed beside each line of code, not only to give developers the necessary control to maintain the system but also to make the code understandable for guest readers.